Skip to content

 What it looks like

-Pre-work
+1. Pre-work

-Days 1–30 — Diagnostic
+2. Days 1-30: Diagnostic

 I map the flow of decisions and work, pressure-test ownership and WIP, and surface where governance is implicit.
 You get the written diagnostic and the fork: stop or proceed to reset.

-I help you put structural changes in place for your stage: product accountability, roadmap governance, WIP discipline, and making architecture explicit enough for teams to move without constant clarification—without pretending one template fits every company.
+I help you put structural changes in place for your stage: product accountability, roadmap governance, WIP discipline, and making architecture explicit enough for teams to move without constant clarification.
+One mandate.
+Then I leave.

 Questions

-Is this about hiring “stronger” engineers?
+Is this about hiring stronger engineers?

 Usually not.
 The pattern I see is a flow problem: unclear ownership, too much parallel work, and undefined decision rights.
 Agents and copilots can increase output and still amplify a fuzzy system.